-If you are thinking about getting dental implants or have made the decision to get them, it might be helpful to understand how the entire process works.
-Compared to other tooth replacement options, the dental implant process is invasive and will take a few months to complete, much longer than dentures or dental bridges.
+Ar you thinking about getting dental implants or have you made the decision to get them?
+It might be helpful to understand how the entire process works.
+Compared to other tooth replacement options, the dental implant process is invasive.
+It will also take a few months to complete, much longer than dentures or dental bridges.
 However, they offer more benefits and have a high success rate.

 The Dental Implant Process

 The process to get dental implants will take place in two general phases: the placement phase and the restoration phase.

 The placement phase involves all the treatment planning.
-Your dentist will plan out all the procedures as well as the treatment that will take place before implantation and then the actual surgical placement of the dental implants.
+Your dentist will plan out all the procedures as well as the treatment that will take place before implantation.
+They will also plan out the actual surgical placement of the dental implants.

-Planning: Your dentist will spend a considerable amount of time planning your treatment.
-This plan will include your pre-implant procedures, number dental implants being placed, the precise location of the implants, which kind of restoration you need, and many more important details.
+Planning: Your dentist will spend a lot amount of time planning your treatment.
+This plan will include your pre-implant procedures, the number dental implants you need, the precise location of the implants, which kind of restoration you need, and many more important details.

 Pre-Implant Procedures: Depending on your unique needs and the state of your oral health, you may require certain treatments before placing the implants.
-This may include extracting damaged or diseased teeth.
+This may include extracting damaged or diseased teeth or periodontal disease treatment.
 Some people need bone grafting or sinus augmentation if there is insufficient or weak bone tissue.
 Your dentist may recommend these or other treatments to increase the chances of your implant success.
 If you have good oral hygiene, you can move on to the implant placement.

 Surgical Placement: The surgical placement of your dental implants will take place at our Burlington, NC dentist office.
 Your dentist will surgically place the implants in their precise, pre-determined location in the jaw bone.
 There are many different types and sizes of implants that the dentist can use.
 Which ones they use depends on the number and location of your missing teeth.
-Either a healing abutment is attached to the implants and left exposed or your gums will be close up and the healing begins.
+The dentist will either attach a healing abutment to the implants or your gums will be close up and the healing begins.